Crafting Platforms' Book

 Sector examples in this book

-The second dimension separates workloads based on their criticality and the data they handle.
 I prefer to call these tiers rather than environments, because development teams often use terms like dev, qa, staging, and prod arbitrarily.
 Instead, think of tiers as strict boundaries governing access and data.
-The names and number of tiers are yours to define — you might use Sandbox and Live, or Sandbox, Training, and Live, or any other combination that reflects your organization’s risk and workflow boundaries.
-What matters is that each tier has a clearly defined access model and data policy.
-Throughout this book I use two tiers: Sandbox (non-production) and Live (production).
+Throughout this book I use two tiers: Tier("sandbox") and Tier("live").

 The third dimension organizes workloads by their physical location in the world.